-This two hour session will provide an introduction to tools that can be used to manage digital files in a cultural heritage institution.
+This session will provide an introduction to tools that can be used to manage digital files in a cultural heritage institution.
 Instructors will demonstrate basic tools and techniques that can help institutions improve long-term management of digital collections.
 All tools demonstrated in the class will be freely available so they can be used after the class at no further cost to the institutions.
 Please note that several of the tools demonstrated in the class are Windows-based and not all work across all systems.
 Tools and skills demonstrated will include Bulk Rename Utility, basics of command line, Karen’s Hasher, HashMyFiles, Fixity, and Bagger.
 This class does not cover digitization, or conversion of analog materials to digital files.

 By the end of this class, students will be able to: